Application and Selection Dates for Dietetic Internship Scholarship

 Graduates from colleges and universities throughout the nation are selected for the internship program.
 To be eligible for consideration, the applicant must be an American citizen, U.S. permanent resident, a U.S. temporary resident under 8 USC 1160 or 1255a(a)(1) , an Asylee under 8 USC 1157 or a Refugee under 8 USC 1158.
 The NewYork-Presbyterian Hospital Dietetic Internship Application Evaluation Committee bases its decisions on the following criteria:

 - Academic performance (GPA in Didactic Program in Dietetics (DPD) courses) Due to the competitive nature of the application selection process, prospective applicants with a DPD GPA of less than 3.0 on a 4.0 scale are not encouraged to apply.

-- Related work experience (nutrition care and/or food service in a hospital or business setting for a minimum of three months duration).
+- Related experience (nutrition care and/or food service in a hospital, long-term care facility, community agency or business setting,) paid or volunteer, for a minimum of three months duration.